 Sainz came here with no intentions of being seen as a professional journalistic reporter (listen carefully) according to American standards.
 Her duty, as is the same in Mexico, was to be flirtatious toward the athlete(s) involved in her reports and provide eye candy for TV Azteca viewers.

-Our reporters and rights groups have placed American feminist sensitivities and boundaries of professional journalism around Sainz which only served to inflate the situation.
+Our reporters and rights groups have placed American sensitivities and boundaries of professional journalism around Sainz which only served to inflate the situation.

 Since, Sainz has spoken on CNN and the Today Show to explain that she did not feel like a victim, wasn’t threatened, and made no accusations regarding the New York Jets players.